Gift-giving becomes a drag when we let expectations add constraints to the process.

 This is probably my second favorite way to get “want” gifts.

-I say second favorite because I feel guilty making people pick something from my list, and also because I feel like it forces them to spend a certain amount.
+I say second favorite because I feel guilty making folks pick something from my own wishlist, and also because I feel like it forces them to spend a certain amount.
 That can be circumvented by everyone deciding on a dollar amount together before creating their wishlists.

 This is definitely a more favorable option for me in situations where everyone gets everyone a gift…

 I’m a big fan of the Amazon Universal Wishlist because you can get almost anything on Amazon, but you can still add stuff from anywhere online to your Amazon list.
-Plus, the free shipping is something we use all the time.
+Plus, the free shipping is something we use all the time to mail gifts to people.

 Fun – 1 | Meaningful/Useful – 5 | Difficulty Level – 1